bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js216">216.
 Next Prime Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program finds the smallest prime number strictly greater than a given number.
-It checks numbers one by one starting from the given number until it finds the next prime.
+<p>This program finds the smallest prime number strictly greater than a given number.
+It
+checks numbers one by one starting from the given number until it finds the next prime.</p>
 <pre>
 function isPrime(num) {
   if (num < 2) return false;